-If you haven’t watched Lion King before, please rent/buy/borrow a copy and watch it.
-I’ve probably watched some 6-7 times at least.
-I never fail to cry during the key scene in the second quarter of the film (those who watched it before will know which one).
-I continue to rewatch the film once every few years and continue to be moved each time, because the story just never gets old.
-It speaks of love, responsibility, courage and strength.
+If you haven’t watched The Lion King before, please rent/buy/borrow a copy and watch it.
+I’ve watched it 6-7 times at least.
+I never fail to cry during a key scene in the second quarter of the film.
+I continue to rewatch the film once every few years and continue to be moved each time because the story never gets old.
+It speaks of love, responsibility, courage, and strength.

 11. Pay It Forward

-Pay It Forward is about a young boy who creates a good-will movement, where he helps 3 people with something they can’t do themselves.
-The recipient cannot return the favor and must “pay it forward” by helping 3 other people.
-The film starts off a little slow, but does pick up mid-way.
-3/4s through the film, everything starts to fall into place and the ending is a tear-inducing one.
-I like how the things unexpectedly reconnect throughout the film.
-It’s a film of kindness, generosity, warmth and gratitude.
+Pay It Forward is about a young boy who creates a goodwill movement, where he helps three people with something they can’t do themselves.
+The recipient cannot return the favor and must “pay it forward” by helping three other people.
+The film starts off a little slow but picks up mid-way.
+Three-quarters into the film, everything starts to fall into place and the ending is a tear-inducing one.
+I like how the dots unexpectedly connect throughout the film.
+It’s a film of kindness, generosity, warmth, and gratitude.

 12. The Pursuit of Happyness

-The Pursuit of Happyness is about a salesman who undergoes defeats, challenges and hardship (his wife leaving him, being rendered homeless) to secure a better living for his son.
-Throughout his journey, he never once gave up, and stood firm to his goals.
-The mood of the show is slow and somber, intended for the audience to experience more fully what the character is going through.
-Besides determination, self-belief, persistence and going after our dreams, the story also speaks strongly of a dad’s love for his child.
+The Pursuit of Happyness is about a salesman (Will Smith) who undergoes defeats, challenges, and hardship such as his wife leaving him and being rendered homeless to secure a better life for his son.
+Throughout his journey, he never once gave up and stood firm to his goals.
+The mood of the show is slow and somber, intended for the audience to experience what the character is going through.
+Besides determination, self-belief, persistence, and going after our dreams, the story also speaks strongly of a dad’s love for his child.

-If you feel like you’ve been down and out in life and just about had enough of it, you should check out this film.
+If you feel like you’ve been down and out in life and just about had enough, check out this film.
 It’s based on Chris Gardner‘s true story.

 13. Yes Man!

 This is the same movie that PE reader Fahad watched.
-Yes Man! is about a bank employee (Jim Carrey) who kept saying no to everything in his life until an experience in a motivational seminar changes him to say Yes! to everything that comes his way.
+Yes Man! is about a bank employee (Jim Carrey) who keeps saying no to everything in his life until an experience at a motivational seminar changes him to say Yes! to everything that comes his way.